HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 in:

-q: Wie fühlen Sie sic him Allgemeinen?
+q: Wie fühlen Sie sich im Allgemeinen?

 is: